diku-dk/futhark-book/segmentation-and-flattening.rst

 the y-axis).

-The first function we need to pass to the ``expand`` function is a function that determines the number of horizontal lines in triangle:
+The first function we need to pass to the ``expand`` function is a function that determines the number of horizontal lines in the triangle:

 .. literalinclude:: src/triangles.fut
    :lines: 63-64